LukeHeuser/notes/Java/what is Java.md

 # What is Java?
 * Java is a simple and secure, `OOP` programming language.
 * Because of it's `Archetecturally Neutral` behavaior, it has no implemntation dependent features.
-In other words, the programme doesn't compile into machine code native to the OS.
+In other words, the program doesn't compile into machine code native to the OS.
 * Robust and Secure:
     * Everything is `Sandboxed`